Last Updated on

 Money or Cash is King

 As in most parts of South East Asia but some high-end restaurants and hotels do take credit cards.
 Watch for a 2-3% credit card fees that merchants add to the bill.
 But be careful of card cloning, seemingly a common thing in Bali so it might be wise to use a bank card instead of a credit card to withdraw money.
-Among others, there are ATM machines at the intersection facing Deus Restaurant and in front of the Aston Canggu hotel.
+Among others, there are ATM machines at the intersection facing Deus Restaurant, in front of the Aston Canggu hotel and beside the Mason restaurant on Batu Balong.
 The maximum withdrawals range from 1.5 million to 2.5 millions and sometimes (rarely) 3 million Ruppies.

 Find the conversion rate here